Annual Student Research Symposium April 3 and 4, 2014:

 - INSTAAR and the Graduate School provide financial support for the Hydrologic Sciences Program.

-Theme for the 2013 Symposium: Water: Past, Present, and Future
+Theme for the 2014 Symposium: Water: Our Global Solvent

 The symposium consists of posters and presentations by CU-Boulder students (graduate and undergraduate) as well as presentations by faculty and Boulder area researchers (ie USGS, NOAA, NCAR).
 In addition, there will be keynote speakers by influential members of the hydrosciences field.